Benadryl for Dogs

 As an antihistamine, diphenhydramine prevents the release of histamine and therefore mediates itching and allergies.
 In humans it can also be used for insomnia, tremors, and nausea.

 Benadryl is available over the counter for pet parents to purchase but should only be used under the direction of a veterinarian.
 Veterinarians can also prescribe the dog form of Benadryl, Vetadryl.
 It’s always safer to receive an initial dosage and frequency from your veterinarian.

 Benadryl is safe for dogs.
 The active ingredient, diphenhydramine, is used in veterinary formulations.
 Veterinarians may recommend Benadryl to their clients whose pets have allergic reactions to vaccines or other medications.
 In this case, pet parents are advised to administer Benadryl at a determined dose a few hours prior to their appointment.

 Benadryl is safe for dogs at all life stages.
 The dosage will need to be adjusted according to your dog’s weight.
 It is best to consult with a veterinarian to determine a dosage for your pet and to discuss why you would like to administer Benadryl to your dog.

 Benadryl can be given to puppies and may be given more commonly to puppies than dogs in other life stages.
-Puppies receive vaccinations early in life and can have a reaction to these vaccines.
-To mediate vaccine reactions, veterinarians often recommend administering Benadryl 2-4 hours before the vaccine appointment to prevent reactions such as hives or swelling of the face.
+Puppies typically receive many vaccinations early in life and some puppies can have a reaction to these vaccines.
+To mediate vaccine reactions, some veterinarians may recommend administering Benadryl 2-4 hours before vaccine appointments to prevent reactions such as hives or swelling of the face.

 What is Benadryl Used For in Dogs?